herdav/CapacitiveToucheLED/README.md

 ## Circuit

-> [!IMPORTANT]
-> It is important to connect the circuit board to the ground, otherwise the sensor will not function properly.

 ![capacitiveTouchLED_circuit](https://github.com/herdav/capacitiveToucheLED/assets/19168117/039bb342-3458-42f1-bb78-920229b8aaf8)

 ## PCB

+> [!IMPORTANT]
+> It is important to connect the PCB to the ground, otherwise the sensor will not function properly.

 ![capacitiveTouchLED_pcb](https://github.com/herdav/capacitiveToucheLED/assets/19168117/e1b22fc1-3aec-4b77-82ad-2a3997d2a5f4)